wbond/certbuilder/docs/api.md

 > >     """
 > > ```
 > >
-> > Validates the certificate information, constructs an X509 certificate
+> > Validates the certificate information, constructs the ASN.1 structure
 > > and then signs it